-Last year we saw especially high demand for Special Education Needs and Disability (SEND) places, both Behaviour and SEND provision remains a strong focus for the school moving into the next academic year, with plans for a completely restructured provision already in place to cater for this.
+Last year we saw especially high demand for Special Education Needs and Disability (SEND) places, SEND provision remains a strong focus for the school moving into the next academic year, with plans for a completely restructured provision already in place to cater for this.
+We are making good progress with the implementation of our fully reviewed SEND strategy, have remodelled our in school and externally sourced provision and have enhanced our internal expertise and resource.
+The School has also purchased 'Provision Map' to enhance the way that we communicate information about the needs of students with SEND to their families and relevant staff.

 Quality assurance activities continued throughout the year, on a monitoring and evaluation cycle.
 This monitoring and improvement activity culminated in annual faculty based deep dives taking place in July.
 To secure accurate analysis along with quality assured plans for rapid improvement, these deep dives were supported with external, subject specific expertise.
-These are now well established evaluation and monitoring activities and invaluable in terms of ensuring that school improvement resources are used effectively.
+These are now well-established evaluation and monitoring activities and invaluable in terms of ensuring that school improvement resources are used effectively.
+Alongside this, we continue to provide professional development opportunities for staff to ensure that they have the subject expertise necessary to support curriculum refinements.
+This takes the form of internal and external professional development.
+Expert practitioners within the school that have been identified as experts in key areas of need, have been trained and given time to also support this process.

 We continue to pay particular attention to Year 7 and Year 9 as key transition points in order to accelerate progress when students join us and ahead of embarking on their GCSE courses.
-In 2020/2021 we restructured the leadership of Year 7 and introduced a 'Head of Academic Standards' role to monitor and further support progress from entry.
+In 2020/2021 we began to restructure the pastoral structures, beginning with the leadership of Year 7.
+We introduced a 'Head of Academic Standards' role to monitor and further support progress from entry, working with a Pastoral Officer.
 This ensured that we were able to monitor the progress of our students even more closely, settling them into secondary school life swiftly and ensuring that they are supported and challenged in equal measure from the outset.
 After eighteen months of piloting this model, it was clear that it had worked well and we moved, organically, to a model of 'Head of Academic Standards' in each year group across KS3, supported by a Pastoral Officer (non-teaching role).
 This model helped to provide more available hours for student support in each year group at a comparable cost.
+We now only have one year group in the main school operating with the previous model of two heads of year.

+a.
 Key performance indicators